Customer Reviews

 Make sure your car has been completely cleaned, both inside and outside.
 This is particularly important because this will help the driver conduct their inspection in order to assess any pre-existing damage on your vehicle.
 You will also want to make there are no additional personal items in the vehicle unless you intend to ship those with the vehicle (remember those items must total less than 100 pounds combined and be kept below the window-line of the vehicle).
 Be sure to inform the driver of any special circumstances concerning the vehicle.
 Finally, make sure there is a quarter tank of gas in the car at the time it is picked up for shipment.
 Visit our car shipping checklist to make sure you are prepared for your vehicle shipment.

 Yes, we can ship vehicles that are in non-running/inoperable condition.
 When inoperable cars are shipped, a special auto carrier is required that makes use of a winch which is connected to your car and slowly and safely pulls your vehicle onto the carrier.
-There is an additional fee for inpoerable vehicles because of the special equipment and extra work involved with securing the vehicle onto the transporter.
-You can select the inoperable option on the online booking form or inform your shipping agent if you make your reservation by phone so that the proper arrangements can be made to accomodate a non-running vehicle.
+There is an additional fee for inoperable vehicles because of the special equipment and extra work involved with securing the vehicle onto the transporter.
+You can select the inoperable option on the online booking form or inform your shipping agent if you make your reservation by phone so that the proper arrangements can be made to accommodate a non-running vehicle.

-We offer open car shipping and enclosed car shipping services.
+We offer open car shipping and enclosed transport services services.
 Open car shipping is used much more frequently and is the type of auto transport that you see on the highway where carriers are hauling vehicles on two decks that are exposed.
-Enclosed car shipping is when your vehicle is shipped in a trailer which has walls and a roof, they look like a larger version of a regular eighteen-wheeler.
+Enclosed transport services are when your vehicle is shipped in a trailer which has walls and a roof, they look like a larger version of a regular eighteen-wheeler.
 This method is recommended for luxury, exotic or classic cars.

-Door-to-door car transport is the full service delivery of your vehicle directly from the door at the pickup location to the door at the delivery location.
-Our drivers do their best to get as close as physically and legally possible to the pickup and delivery locations, but in certain instances there may be restrictions preventing them from being able to safely reach your door.
+Door-to-door car transport is the full-service delivery of your vehicle directly from the door at the pickup location to the door at the delivery location.
+Our drivers do their best to get as close as physically and legally possible to the pickup and delivery locations, but in certain instances there may be restrictions preventing them from being able to reach your door safely.
 Our transporters need ample space to maneuver and load/unload your vehicle.
-If your street is too narrow, or if there are hazards such as low lining trees or power lines, drivers may ask that you meet them at a location nearby where they can safely load or unload your vehicle, such as a large parking lot or shopping center nearby.
+If your street is too narrow, or if there are hazards such as low-lining trees or power lines, drivers may ask that you meet them at a location nearby where they can safely load or unload your vehicle, such as a large parking lot or shopping center nearby.